magro-ga/bowling_game/README.md

 # Bowling Game

 ## Overview
 This project implements a bowling game scoring system.
-The game accepts inputs for the number of pins knocked down in each roll, including special characters for strikes ('X') and spares ('/').
+The game accepts inputs for the number of pins knocked down in each roll.

 ## How It Works